-These channels can include voice, text, live chat, email, social media and more.
-The advantage of offering more than one channel of communication is that customers can communicate via the channel that is preferable to them at any given moment.
-This can be in the form of omnichannel or multichannel support – two similar, yet different, approaches.
+These channels can include voice, text, live chat, email, website or web page, mobile or mobile app, bot, social media like Facebook and Facebook Messenger and many other tools or devices.
+The advantage of offering more than one touchpoint of communication is that consumers and end users can communicate via the platform that is preferable to them at any given moment even when they’re miles away.
+This can be in the form of omnichannel or multichannel support – two similar, yet different, approaches or behavior.

 What is the Difference Between Omnichannel vs Multichannel Support?

 At any given time, a customer can choose to use whichever method is convenient for them.
-For example, if a customer has a simple question, they may choose to communicate via SMS or a live chat option.
-If their question is more in-depth and difficult to articulate through typing, they may choose to call and speak to an agent directly.
-Multichannel support delivers convenience to customers, allowing them to choose the method of communication that works best for them in different scenarios.
-This approach shows that the business cares about the customer’s preferences and overall experience.
+For example, if a shopper has a simple concern like a product information inquiry, purchasing or shopping issue, mail order request, or promo or discount question, they may choose to communicate via SMS or through the Internet via a live chat service.
+If their question is more in-depth and difficult to articulate through typing, like download or software problems, web browser and other tech issues, or a financial transaction or pricing dispute, they may choose to call and interact with a call centre agent directly to relay more data and content.

-For example, if a customer is interacting with an agent through live chat but doesn’t feel the issue is being resolved, that same agent can call the customer directly to continue the conversation through a voice phone call.
+For example, if a customer is interacting with a sales or customer service agent through live chat but doesn’t feel the issue is being resolved, that same agent can call the customer directly to continue the conversation through a voice phone call.
 This allows for a more effective resolution in the same interaction.
 The customer doesn’t have to start over with a new agent or spend time figuring out which method of communication they should try next in order to resolve the issue.

 Omnichannel vs Multichannel Support: Which is the Best Approach?

-From the perspective of the business, omnichannel is a significant investment.
-Not only does it require highly integrated technology, but true omnichannel support requires every employee to operate from the mindset of delivering a seamless and consistent customer experience.
-Channels cannot work in silos.
+From the perspective of the brand or business, omnichannel is a significant investment.
+Not only does it require highly integrated and advanced technology, but true omnichannel support requires every employee to operate from the mindset of delivering and sharing a seamless and consistent customer experience.

+Digital Channels cannot work in silos.
 Agents must be agile enough to toggle between channels without causing an interruption in the customer interaction.
-Each channel, although unique in the communication method, must provide a consistent experience for the customer, every time.
+Each channel, although unique in the communication method, must provide and target a consistent experience for the customer, every time.

 The ultimate goal, no matter which strategy you choose, is for customers to never have to think about “channels” at all.
 Are your customers getting what they need, when they need it, through seamless interactions?
-If not, omnichannel support may be the worthy solution.
+If not, omnichannel support may be the stronger and worthy solution.